Our Work - Who We Are

 In this section you can find information on our work and the services we commission on your behalf.
 The role of the PCC is not fully understood by many people so let's explain some important points.....

 What is the Chief Constable's role?
-The Chief Constable of Humberside Police is Lee Freeman.
+The Chief Constable of Humberside Police is Paul Anderson.
 The Chief Constable is the operational head of Humberside Police and all police officers and staff are under his command.
 The PCC cannot interfere with or direct operational policing.
 The Chief Constable must have regard to the aims of the PCC's Police and Crime Plan when planning the operational aims of the force.

 What else does the PCC do?
 In addition to commissioning the police service for the area, the PCC commissions a range of other services to help cut crime, improve community safety and provide support for victims of crime.
 The PCC also works to bring together partner organisations in community safety and criminal justice to make sure local priorities are joined up.
 You can find more information in the links below.